 Inheritance tax is a cost that has to be paid on your estate, everything that belongs to you at the time of your death, and can also be charged on both trusts settled and gifts during your lifetime.
 With skilled planning, we can reduce or even eliminate the inheritance tax liability on your death, so it is well worth employing an accountancy firm such as ours to take care of your inheritance tax planning requirements.

-There are many aspects to estate planning, but the main ones are investments, property, insurance, pensions and assets which can include jewellery, furniture, art or vehicles.
+There are many aspects of estate planning, but the main ones are investments, property, insurance, pensions and assets which can include jewellery, furniture, art or vehicles.
 In addition, inheritance tax may also be payable on gifts that you have given to another person but that you still benefit from, any gifts that you have given in the 7 years before your death, and any assets which you hold in trust, but still benefit from.

 In the 2015/16 tax year you can have an estate up to the value of £325,000 before you need to pay any inheritance tax, and everything above this figure will be charged at 40%.
 If you are married and your spouse’s inheritance tax allowance is not used on the event of their death, their allowance can be transferred to you.
 Any assets which have been transferred between spouses or civil partners are not liable for inheritance tax.

 Inheritance tax planning

 If you plan carefully then there are several steps that you can take to reduce the inheritance tax bill that your beneficiaries will have to pay on your estate, these include: